un1tz3r0/frontendjs/README.md

 # frontendjs
-Helpful and common frontend patterns in vanilla ECMA6 javascript
+Various reusable frontend patterns in vanilla ES6.

+*Because learning a javascript framework is about as much work as rolling your own but only half as fun.*